OrdnanceSurvey/OS-MasterMap-Highways-Network-stylesheets/GML stylesheets/GeoServer stylesheets (SLD)/README.md

 # OS MasterMap Highways Network

-These are QML files for OS MasterMap Highways Network in GZ/GML format for use in GeoServer.
+These are SLD files for OS MasterMap Highways Network in GZ/GML format for use in GeoServer.

 *They have been designed to work with the data loaded into a database, for example PostGIS, with field names in full and in lowercase.*